LegendaryGhost/winter-framework/README.md

 Then annotate the class with the **@Controller** annotation.

 Create a GET endpoint by annotating a controller's method with the **@GetMapping** annotation.
-Its value will be the URL mapped to it.
+The value of the annotation will be the URL mapped to it.
+Each endpoint must return a String representing the response's body.

 Here is an example: